jubako/jubako/spec/directory.rst

 If ``entryCount`` == 1, there is no ``offsetX``.
 The size of the only value is ``dataSize``.
 If ``entryCount```== 0, there is no ``offsetX``. ``dataSize`` == 0.

+Indexed Store tail is a block.

+The indexed store data can be found at ``Offset of indexed store tail - dataSize - 4 (CRC size)``.

+The indexed store data is a ``dataSize`` bytes block.

 Indexed Store with size [TODO]